-- Arrive and leave school dressed in the school uniform (excluding shoes) - Be punctual and attend all classes and chosen extra-curricular activities. - Behave in a courteous and co-operative manner. - Arrive at each class with the required materials and in proper uniform. - Participate in keeping the school clean. - Participate in three of the four specified extra-curricular activities yearly. - Demonstrate responsible citizenship in the community.

-- Demonstrate a consistent effort in all aspects of school life. - Avoid involvement in any form of bullying, violence or discrimination as an instigator or bystander. - Report all acts of bullying, violence or discrimination to school personnel, directly or through a parent or guardian (reports are kept confidential).
+- Arrive and leave school dressed in the school uniform (excluding shoes) - Be punctual and attend all classes and chosen extra-curricular activities. - Behave in a courteous and co-operative manner. - Arrive at each class with the required materials and in proper uniform. - Participate in keeping the school clean. - Participate in three of the four specified extra-curricular activities yearly; students cannot skip the same E.C.A. category in two consecutive years. - Demonstrate responsible citizenship in the community. - Demonstrate a consistent effort in all aspects of school life. - Avoid involvement in any form of bullying or violence as an instigator or bystander. - Report all acts of bullying or violence to school personnel, directly or through a parent or guardian (reports are kept confidential).